-To better understand the multi-level routing algorithm, we have to mention the hierarchical routing algorithms [22] [23] [24].
-The hierarchical routing algorithm was proposed to address the scalability problem for large designs.
+gorithm was proposed to address the scalability problem for large designs.
 Instead of running the routing algorithms directly on a flat routing models, i.e., finding paths for all nets on the finest tiles, the hierarchical routing algorithm builds the routing graph hierarchically.
 At the highest level, a coarsest routing graph is used to find routing paths for nets that only appear in that coarsest level while all nets below the current level are not considered.
 At the next level, the original routing problem is broken down into a set of subrouting problems that work on different routing graphs expanded from the upper level coarse grids.
 For each individual sub-routing problems, the same procedure can be repeated hierarchically.
 Therefore, at each hierarchical routing level, only a constant size routing graph needs to be considered for routing, and the problem size will not grow as much as the design does.
 However, because the hierarchical algorithm ignores all lower level nets' congestion effect when it works at the higher level routing graph, it may make a wrong routing decision to route a high level net into routing regions that might become very congested due to those neglected lower level nets.
 As there is only one pass that goes from the highest level to the lowest level, there is no way for the hierarchical routing algorithm to correct such a mistake later on.

-The multi-level routing algorithm [25] [26] [27] remedies this problem by introducing an additional planning pass that goes from the lowest level to the highest level at the beginning.
-To distinguish itself from the hierarchical routing, the multi-level routing algorithm calls the newly introduced planning pass as "coarsening", while the original hierarchical pass as "uncoarsening" borrowing terms from the multi-grid method, a numerical method that accelerates the solution of partial differential equations [28].
+The multi-level routing algorithm [23] [24] [25] remedies this problem by introducing an additional planning pass that goes from the lowest level to the highest level at the beginning.
+To distinguish itself from the hierarchical routing, the multi-level routing algorithm calls the newly introduced planning pass as "coarsening", while the original hierarchical pass as "uncoarsening" borrowing terms from the multi-grid method, a numerical method that accelerates the solution of partial differential equations [26].
 In the coarsening process, fine routing tiles are recursively merged into coarser tiles.
 At each coarsening stage, the routing resources for tiles defined in the current level are estimated.
 The coarsening process stops when the number of tiles in the coarsest level is less than a certain threshold.
-The purpose of coarsening is to obtain a relatively accurate congestion estimation for higher level routing solution hierarchically based upon the congestion information obtained from coarsening.
+The purpose of coarsening is to obtain a relatively accurate congestion estimation for higher level routing decision.
+The uncoarsening process is to determines a tile-to-tile global routing solution hierarchically based upon the congestion information obtained from coarsening.